SeanKilleen/seankilleen.github.io/_posts/2020-05-17-how-to-use-azuresigntool-to-sign-files-with-azure-devops-using-a-certificate-in-azure-keyvault.md

 A huge thanks here goes to [Kevin Jones] for the [AzureSignTool] utility, which is the only thing that makes this possible in a way I feel confident about.

+## Obtaining the Certificate

+This was probably the most involved part of the process.
+I bit the bullet and paid roughly $80/year for an Authenticode signing certificate under the name of my LLC.
+Once I purchased the certificate, I was contacted by a company named Sectigo.
+I provided documents to prove that my LLC existed, such as tax records and pointer to us on a state registration web site.
+However, they also needed to validate my phone number.
+This led me to register with Dun & Bradstreet for a DUNS number and listing on their site.
+After a phone interview and a short wait (it can take up to 30 business days; mine took 2, I believe), I had a DUNS number and a listing on their site.
+This allowed Sectigo to give me the green light on verification and approve the certificate, which I could then download and export.

+While the process is unnecessarily cumbersome and annoying, I had to remind myself that certificates are about trust.
+At the end of the day, I'd much prefer certificate authorities who do their due diligence to those who are lax.
+So, it is what it is.

+TODO: JKSimmons_Shrugging_Farmers.gif

+## Setting up the Azure Pieces

 A lightweight guide on how to use this tool in context.

 * Obtain a certificate.